MassimoStel/emoatlas/README.md

 setup_emoatlas_windows.bat
 ```

-The attached script automates the most important setup steps for Windows users with Anaconda or Miniconda.
+Download the bat installer from here and execute it.
+This script automates the most important setup steps for Windows users with Anaconda or Miniconda.
 It:

 1. Looks for `conda.bat` in common Anaconda and Miniconda locations.
 2. Creates a Conda environment named `emoatlas311` with Python 3.11.